 Research shows that people who stop using opioids on their own or after going to rehab, jail or a hospital stay are very likely to have a slip and use again sometime in the following weeks and months.
 Research has shown that abstinence based treatment significantly INCREASES the risk of overdose and death because the person who was using loses tolerance to opioids after not using.

 The first line, preferred treatment option in Alberta today is called buprenorphine/naloxone or suboxone (brand name).
 It is a partial opioid agonist, meaning that it goes to the same receptors as regular opioids but only turns them on enough to take away the sickness and reduce cravings not make the experienced opioid user feel high.
 This medication is safe and effective.
-It is safe enough that you should be able to get take home doses quickly.
-This means that you won't have to live your life around a pharmacy schedule.
+It is safe enough that you should be able to get take home doses relatively quickly.

 Methadone is another good option that has been around for a long time.
 It is a full opioid agonist so it has higher risk of overdose and misuse.
 Because of this the regulations around methadone prescribing are understandably more restrictive.

 It is amazing what treatment can do for a person.
 Within hours the person usually feels much better.
 They feel so much better that they often tell us that they finally feel like themselves again.
 I have seen many people who look completely different, feel completely different after only a week or two of medication.
 We also hear from the vast majority of our clients that the sickness is completely gone and that cravings are down to 2-3 out of 10 from 10 /10 before starting.